es-progress/shell/docs/lib/process.md

 ## foreach-subdir

-Run command in each sub directory of current working dir.
+Run a command in each subdirectory of current working dir.
-Commands are executed in a subshell so it will continue on errors and has no effects on current shell.
+Commands are executed in a subshell, so they will continue on errors and have no effect on the current shell.

 **Usage**